Should vegans support or boycott vegan options in fast food outlets?

 Every vegan purchase is a vote, and we can all vote with our dollars.
 Business is really only sustainable and viable due to demand and customers.
 If we support the vegan options in these establishments, we increase demand, and they produce more.
 The more money they make from these options the more they are likely to produce and who knows, maybe they will start to make less from meat and more from plants.

-Conclusion?
-This is something we are all likely to agree on but at the end of the day how great is it to be talking about global chains offering vegan options!
+Conclusion This is not something we are all likely to agree on but at the end of the day how great is it to be talking about global chains offering vegan options!
 The movement is growing and it’s certainly not slowing down.
+So what do you think, should we Support or Boycott a fast-food vegan option?
+Be sure to leave a comment or let us know via email or social media.

 Happy Vegan Eating.